stevelorenz/comnetsemu/app/network_coding_introduction/README.md

    containers.

 2. build_kodo_lib.sh: Script to build Kodo library on the system running the Testbed.
-Because Kodo requires [Licence](http://steinwurf.com/license.html), the binaries can not be released.
-The dynamic library file kodo.so must be built firstly and located in this directory to run the emulation.
+Because Kodo requires a [Licence](http://steinwurf.com/license.html), the binaries can not be released.
+We must build the dynamic library file kodo.so and copy it into the docker images.
 This script will build the library (source are downloaded in "$HOME/kodo-python") and copy it to this directory.

 3. notebooks/: This folder contains the Jupyter notebooks used for teaching the basics on network coding.